Tractor Tom

-Tractor Tom is a British computer-animated children's TV programme, produced by the Contender Entertainment Group and Hibbert Ralph Entertainment.
-Two series were produced, consisting of 26 eleven-minute episodes each, which was aired between 9 February 2002 and 2004 respectively.
-It was the first program produced by home media distributor Contender, who later went on to produce and replace with the preschool show Peppa Pig.
+Tractor Tom is a British animated children's television series, produced by the Contender Entertainment Group and Hibbert Ralph Entertainment.
+Two series were produced, consisting of 26 eleven-minute episodes each, which was aired between 9 February 2002 and 18 November 2004 respectively.
+It was the first program produced by home media distributor Contender, who later went on to produce Peppa Pig.

-The show originally aired on CITV in the UK, and also aired in other countries like New Zealand and Australia and in Canada, where it played on Kids' CBC over there.
+The show originally aired on CITV in the UK, and also aired in other countries like New Zealand and Australia and in Canada, where it played on Kids' CBC.

 Background

 Set on the idyllic Springhill Farm, brave and resourceful Tractor Tom and his human, animal, and vehicle friends have fun and adventures at both work and play.